 Cannie served as a founder member for this pioneer project, alongside many educators, teachers and parents who helped to turn her dream into a reality.

-For more than two decades, Cannie has been working tirelessly to provide a platform for the wider community in Hong Kong to experience Waldorf Education; thus, insuring more children have the opportunity to enjoy a trusting, homely and natural environment.
+Cannie studied Executive Masters of Business Administration at The Chinese University of Hong Kong, she has been working tirelessly to provide a platform for the wider community in Hong Kong to experience Waldorf Education; thus, insuring more children have the opportunity to enjoy a trusting, homely and natural environment.